 Parents start to wonder how long they might have to feed their babies with the preemie formula after finding a right and suitable formula, but it is also essential that mothers have a clear understanding of nutritional quality and content of preemie formula so their babies can be off to a healthy start.
 So many preemies today struggle with feeding, and this is based on the fact that they are not yet ready to start the sucking motion or latching onto their mother’s breast.

-Another reason why preemies see feeding as a challenge is because they are yet to possess the strength to hold a bottle firmly for feeding, and their bodies might not yet be able to break down protein in order to absorb the much needed nutrient because of their under developed gastrointestinal tract.
-It is because of reasons like this that preemies always suffer acid reflux, GERD, and other digestive sickness, causing them to spit up the formula they have consumed.
+Another reason why preemies see feeding as a challenge is because they are yet to possess the strength to hold a bottle firmly for feeding, and their bodies might not yet be able to break down protein in order to absorb the much needed nutrient because of their underdeveloped gastrointestinal tract.
+It is because of reasons like this that preemies always suffer acid reflux, GERD, and other digestive sicknesses, causing them to spit up the formula they have consumed.

 If adjustments are not made, all of these health conditions we have mentioned will affect your baby severely, causing poor nutrition and growth.
 Staffs in the intensive care unit are tasked with ensuring a preemie is well fed, and some of the methods adopted to feed babies that aren’t yet breastfeeding includes;